-Of 493 large-cap stocks and exchange-traded funds in my analytical universe, one broke beyond its 20-day price channel, to the upside.
+Of 492 large-cap stocks and exchange-traded funds in my analytical universe, none broke beyond their 20-day price channels.

-Lacking prospects, I shall do no further analysis on Tuesday, Dec.
-30.
+I shall do further analysis on Tuesday, March 29.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.